-Special considerations for life-sustaining treatment - in summary the decision must not be motivated in any way by a desire to bring about the person's death or by any value judgements about their quality of life (see paras 5.29 - 5.36).
+Special considerations for life-sustaining treatment - in summary the decision must not be motivated in any way by a desire to bring about the person's death or by any value judgements about their quality of life (see paras 5.29 - 5.36)1.

-The person's wishes and feelings, beliefs and values - There is a need to make all reasonable efforts to find out the person wishes feelings, beliefs and values (e.g., religious, cultural or moral) that would be likely to influence the decision in question, in the past as well as trying to seek their current views.
-Past or present wishes must be considered to have great significance in determining a person's best interests (see paras 5.37 - 5.48)1.
+The person's wishes and feelings, beliefs and values -There is a need to make reasonable efforts to find out the person views, beliefs and values (e.g. religious, cultural or moral) that would be likely to influence the decision in question, in the past as well as trying to seek their current views.
+Past or present wishes cannot determine the decision which is now to be made, but must be considered (see paras 5.37 - 5.48)1.
+Since a decision of the Supreme Court in Aintree University Hospitals NHS Foundation Trust (Respondent) v James (Appellant) in 2013 the person's wishes and feelings are to be given particular importance in decision making.